Purpose-Dev/fivem-ts/docs/namespaces/Client/namespaces/Fading/README.md

 # Fading

-Namespace for managing screen fading effects.
+Module for managing screen fading effects.
-This namespace allows you to fade the screen in and out with specified durations and check the current fading status.
+This module allows you to fade the screen in and out with specified durations and check the current fading status.

 ## Index